Starch Alchemy

 When you eat starch, an enzyme called amylase breaks it down into sugar.
 That’s why starchy foods such as rice and bread can raise your blood glucose

-This is effective because it triggers a process known as retrogradation.
+This may be effective because it triggers a process known as retrogradation.

 Retrogradation

 When starch is cooked, the molecules absorb water and expand.
 This makes the starchy food easily broken down by amylase in the digestive tract.
-The fast digestion causes fast absorption, leading to a huge spike in your blood glucose.
+The fast digestion causes fast absorption, leading to greater spike in your blood glucose.

 This process is known as retrogradation and form resistant starch.

-Foods like rice, pasta, and bread become higher in resistant starch if they’re cooled after cooking.
-Research has shown that cooling starchy foods doubles the amount of resistant starch that they contain.
+The resistant starch content of foods like rice, pasta, and bread is increased when they’re cooled after cooking.
+Research has shown that cooling white rice can double the amount of resistant starch that they contain.
+The amount of resistant starch produced differs from food to food and the way they are prepared.

 But what if you prefer your rice hot?